hapax/hapax.github.io/assets/simple-physics.md

 We are bound by convention and familiarity to the typical use case.

 The focus on laws rather than tools is not the only problem.
-The conventional toolset for doing physics is *advanced mathematics*.
+There is a beautiful and wide-ranging toolset for doing physics --- it is called *advanced mathematics*, starting with calculus and branching out into its various tributaries.
-Unfortunately, it is consider by many teachers (and hence students) (a) the only toolset, and (b) a particularly difficult one to use.
+Unfortunately, many teachers (and hence students) view it as (a) the only toolset, and (b) a particularly difficult one to use.
 So much physics is unnecessarily black-boxed by teachers who are afraid they cannot understand mathematics (sadly, this is also the